 Bar exam takers are some of the most anxious and superstitious people on the planet.

-- They spend more time agonizing over which subjects will be tested than prepare for each subject (and then get really mad when the subjects actually get leaked, like it did for California in 2019)
+- They spend more time agonizing over which subjects will be tested than actually preparing for each subject (…and then get really mad when the subjects actually get leaked, like it did for California in 2019)

 - They plug in numbers into score calculators to figure out how many correct MBE answers they could get away with… AFTER the bar (I’m also guilty of this)

 - They get worked up over the smallest indications of possibly passing the bar (“My account won’t let me sign up for the next bar exam!
 There’s some text that changed colors!
 My C&F status is different!
 Does this mean I passed the bar?!”)